Universal Secure Multiplex Network Coding with Dependent and Non-Uniform Messages: Universal secure multiplex network coding

 Let $q=256$, $n=10$, $\mu=3$, $T=5$, $k_i = 2m$ for all $i$.
 We do not have $S_{T+1}$.
 We want to ensure that we choose $\ell$ with probability at least $1-10^{-12}$ such that $I(S_i; BLS^t|L=\ell) < 10^{-6}$ for all $i=1$, \ldots, $5$.
 By Eq.\ (\ref{eq:prob}) we choose $C_1$ as

 By using $\delta_\rho$, we can upper bound the RHS of Eq.\ (\ref{eq:ub5}) as follows:

 In order to keep the above upper bound to be below $10^{-6}$ we have to choose

 This means that we can choose $m=18$ and should choose the matrix $L$ at least as large as $180 \times 180$ over $\mathbf{F}_{256}$, which is implementable.
 Recall that we assumed $n=10$ outgoing (logical) links from the source node and that each outgoing link carries $m=18$ symbols in single coding block in this example.
+We note that the above computation corresponds to the case $\epsilon_I = 10^{-6}$, $\epsilon_p = 10^{-12}$ and $\epsilon_\mu = 4.5$ in Proposition \ref{prop:evalm}, and realizes $(10^{-6}$, $-5)$-secure multiplex network coding in the sense of Definition \ref{def:univstrongsec} with probability $1-10^{-12}$.
+Relatively small $m$ comes from the choice of $\epsilon_\mu = 4.5$.
+If we want to realize the same level of security for any triple of $S_1$, \ldots $S_5$ instead of single $S_i$, then $\epsilon_\mu$ becomes $0.5$ and the required size of $m$ becomes $9 (=4.5/0.5)$ times larger than this example, which realizes $(10^{-6}$, $-1)$-secure multiplex network coding.
+Since $\delta_\rho >0$, we cannot realize $(\epsilon_p$, $0)$-secure multiplex network coding without use of the dummy message $S_{T+1}$, which is not used in this example.Use of the dummy message $S_{T+1}$ also decreases the required size of $m$.

 \begin{remark} A vector in $\mathbf{F}_q^{mn}$ can be identified with an element in $\mathbf{F}_{q^{mn}}$, and multiplication by a nonzero element in $\mathbf{F}_{q^{mn}}$ is an $\mathbf{F}_q$-linear mapping and can be identified with an element in $\mathcal{L}$.
 Let $\mathcal{L}_{\mathbf{F}_{q^{mn}}}$ be a commutative subgroup of $\mathcal{L}$ whose elements can be identified with nonzero elements in $\mathbf{F}_{q^{mn}}$.
 By looking at the proof of Lemma \ref{lem10} in Appendix \ref{app:b}, we can see that $\mathcal{L}_{\mathbf{F}_{q^{mn}}}$ can be used in place of $\mathcal{L}$ in our modified construction.
 Necessary storage space to record choice of an element in $\mathcal{L}_{\mathbf{F}_{q^{mn}}}$ is that of $mn$ $\mathbf{F}_q$ symbols and is smaller than that of $\mathcal{L}$.
 Matrix multiplication by an element in $\mathcal{L}_{\mathbf{F}_{q^{mn}}}$ is at least as fast as that in $\mathcal{L}$. \end{remark}